eclipse-cyclonedds/cyclonedds-cxx/docs/manual/howtos/waitset.rst

 The Waitsets tool in CycloneDDS holds execution of the program until a specific condition is reached, or an amount of time has expired.
 Waitsets and listeners have two different requirement sets:

-- A Waitset  allows the code to react when nothing changes.
+- A Waitset  also allows the code to react when nothing changes.
 - Listeners can only react to changes in state.
 Listeners allow instant callbacks to specific changes.

 A waitset uses a StatusCondition linked to an Entity to signal to the waitset that its wait is finished.